 Kimondo is a top luxury mobile tented camp.
 It takes up the two major locations for the great migration over the year - North and South Serengeti.
 In the north it sits on the Lamai Wedge with only two other camps.
 This means you get river crossings without the other vehicles.
-Run by Asilia, you can be sure of excellent levels of hospitality and service, great food, beautiful tents, engaging guiding.
+Run by Asilia, you can be sure of excellent levels of hospitality and service, great food, beautiful tents and engaging guiding.

 Kirurumu Serengeti Camp is one of the best value luxury mobile tented camps in the Serengeti.
-It is a very good camp in its own right but if you're looking to see Mara River crossings without blowing the budget this camp stands out head and shoulders above the rest.
+It is a very good camp in its own right, but if you're looking to see Mara River crossings without blowing the budget this camp stands out head and shoulders above the rest.
 The luxury camping style ensures that you can be content in your (extremely) comfortable bed whilst simultaneously immersing yourself fully in the atmosphere of the wild Serengeti just outside your window.

 Legendary Serengeti camp, is a mobile tented camp erected in close proximity to the migration, wherever that may be at any given time of the year.
 Driven by an endless search for food and water, the great herds of the migration and their attendant predators are constantly on the move.

 The south of the Serengeti was crying out for a top permanent lodge and now it has one.
 With an amazing location above a rocky gorge and eight classically styled tented rooms, Mwiba is the answer for those looking for a lavish top luxury permanent lodge with all the amenities one could wish for.
 With its own private concession, something very rare in East Africa, the exclusive use of this area allows greater flexibility with activities as well as a private and intimate safari away from the crowds sometimes seen in the National Park.